Nagukore/SS-Clinic/README.md

 ## 🤝 Contributions

 Contributions, issues, and feature requests are welcome!
-Feel free to open a pull request.

 ---